alexandre-j-dev/MDN-Mozilla-Developer-Network/Projects: Structuring a page of content/README.en.md

 <h3>You should also:</h3>
 <ul>
-  <li>Apply the provided CSS to the page by adding another <link> element just below the existing one provided at the start.</li>
+  <li>Apply the provided CSS to the page by adding another &lt;link&gt; element just below the existing one provided at the start.</li>
 </ul>

-<h3>Hints and tips</h3>
+<h2>Hints and tips</h2>
 <ul>
-  <li>Use the <a href="https://validator.w3.org/nu/">W3C Nu HTML Checker</a> to catch unintended mistakes in your HTML, CSS, and SVG — mistakes you might have otherwise missed — so that you can fix them.</li>
+  <li>Use the W3C HTML Checker to validate your HTML and to catch unintended mistakes.</li>
-  <li>You don't need to know any CSS to do this assessment; you just need to put the provided CSS inside an HTML element.</li>
+  <li>You don't need to know any CSS to do this assignment.
+You just need to put the provided CSS inside the HTML document.</li>
   <li>The provided CSS is designed so that when the correct structural elements are added to the markup, they will appear green in the rendered page.</li>
   <li>If you are getting stuck and can't envisage what elements to put where, draw out a simple block diagram of the page layout, and write on the elements you think should wrap each block.
 This is extremely helpful.</li>
 </ul>